Chicken and Dumplings from Grandmas recipe box. Simple fare with few ingredients but so delicious!

 Turn the heat back on under your broth, add some pepper (this is to your taste) and let come to a slow boil while you make the dumplings (noodles)

 Mix the flour and salt with the milk.

 You will have a very sticky dough.

 Take about a quarter or a third of the dough and roll out very thinly on a well floured surface.
-I use a cutting mat or cutting board that I can lift and bring to the pot.
-You will need to flour your rolling pin liberally as well.
+Don't skimp on the flour on the surface you are using to roll out the dough and on the rolling pin.

 Repeat until all the dough is made into dumplings.
-Let it all cook on a very gently boil for about 10 minutes.
+Let it all cook on a very gentle boil for about 10 minutes or more.

 The chicken and dumplings are even better the second day.

 I'm Pamela, author of Flower Patch Farmhouse.
 Here you will find a lot of tried and true organic garden ideas and information based on my own experiences.
 Be sure to subscribe to my YouTube channel for beautiful garden tours!

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.